stevenworthington/dss-powersim/docs/01_canned.md

 ## Step by step

-Here are the generalized set of steps required to implement a power analysis for most study designs:
+Here are the general set of steps required to implement a power analysis for most study designs:

 **1. Specify a hypothesis test.**